This vegan green goddess dressing is creamy, vibrantly colorful and packed with fresh herbs. Super easy to make and divine on any salad!

 - ¼ cup Vegan Buttermilk (60ml) 1 tsp Lemon Juice + Soy Milk up to the ¼ cup (60ml) Line*

 - ½ tsp Distilled White Vinegar

 - Add the vegan mayonnaise to the blender jug.

-- Add the vegan buttermilk to the to the blender jug along with the lime juice, capers, crushed garlic, salt, fresh cilantro, fresh basil, chopped chives, chopped spring onions, white vinegar and maple syrup.
+- Add the vegan buttermilk to the blender jug along with the lime juice, capers, crushed garlic, salt, fresh cilantro, fresh basil, chopped chives, chopped spring onions, white vinegar and maple syrup.

 - Blend until perfectly mixed.

 - You can make the vegan buttermilk with almond milk too, but it will result in a slightly thinner consistency for your dressing.

 - Spring onions are also called green onions, salad onions or scallions.

 - Keep this dressing stored in the fridge and enjoy within around 5 days.